The Founder’s Guide to Starting a Solopreneur Business in 2024

 Be sure you open up a separate business checking account as well as credit card.
 Do not mix business finances with personal finances or you’re going to have one heck of a mess on your hands.
 Keep everything separate and also get a business EIN so that you aren’t using your personal SSN on documents—just adds more layers of separation between you and the business.
 The EIN can be done online and is extremely easy and you get your number right away.

 No one said it would be easy, and it’s not.
 Go out and build your brand.
 Spend some money on marketing and get it out in front of the world through social media.
 The world is now your potential customer base.
-All you need to do is close the deal or sale.
+All you need to do is close the deal or sale and your solopreneur business is off to the races.
 Enjoy the process of solopreneurship.
 You will surely learn more about yourself during this journey then you would working for someone else.
 I wish you the best!

 *Disclosure: This article may contain affiliate links or ads, which means we earn a small commission at no extra cost to you if you make a purchase through these links.
 These commissions help support the operation and maintenance of our website, allowing us to continue producing free valuable content.
 Your support is genuinely appreciated, whether you choose to use our links or not.
 Thank you for being a part of our community and enjoying our content.